juju/docs/src/en/clouds-maas-manual.md

 # Manually adding MAAS clouds

-MAAS clouds may be registeres with juju using the interactive `add-cloud` command.
-If you wish to define these clouds in a YAML configuration file instead, this is also possible.
-The YAML file describing a MAAS cloud is straightforward - all that varies is the endpoint and the name, since they use the same authentication method.
-For example, below is the file maas-clouds.yaml:
+MAAS clouds may be registered with Juju using the interactive `add-cloud` command.
+It is also possible to define these clouds using a YAML file containing a straightforward description.
+All that varies is the endpoint and the name, since they use the same authentication method.
+Here is an example:

 ```yaml
 clouds:
    devmaas: